opencv/opencv/modules/core/doc/dynamic_structures.rst

 GraphVtxDegree
 --------------
-Counts the number of edges indicent to the vertex.
+Counts the number of edges incident to the vertex.

 .. ocv:cfunction:: int cvGraphVtxDegree( const CvGraph* graph, int vtxIdx )